 Do you do a lot of your financial business on the internet?
 Well, now you can check on and pay your state personal income taxes online, too.
 Our new "How Much Do I Owe?" tool makes checking your balance, looking at past activity and paying your state personal income taxes easier and faster than ever!
-Log in now and find out how much YOU owe.
+Log in now to find out how much you owe.

 It is important that you file by 04/15/2014 even if you are unable to pay in full by 04/15/2014.
 The Oregon Department of Revenue offers payment plans of up to 12 months of equal payments.
 A 5% one time penalty will be assessed on any amount not paid by the 04/15/2014 due date.
 Interest will be assessed on an annual basis of 9%.
 Please submit your tax return as soon as possible and contact our Tax Service Unit to request a payment plan after your tax return completes processing and you have received a billing notice showing the 5% penalty.

 You can continue to make payments up until the time you receive the billing notice when you can contact our Collections Unit at 503-945-8200 and select option 2 or click on the link below to make a payment plan.